 Each plant-based milk has its benefits and drawbacks.
 But for comparison, hemp milk has a higher content of protein and PUFA content than other cow milk alternatives like almond milk, soy milk, rice milk, and oat milk.
 It has zero natural sugar and is very low in calories.

 Ultimately, selecting a dairy alternative is a personal choice.
 Many companies do add vitamins and minerals to their dairy alternatives.
-However, it is recommended that you add other foods rich in vitamin D and calcium to your diet, even if your plant milk is fortified with them.
+It is recommended that you add other foods rich in vitamin D and calcium to your diet, even if your milk is fortified.

 Is Hemp Milk Safe for Pregnant and Lactating Women?